Addressing Distribution Shift in RTB Markets via Exponential Tilting: Real-Time Bidding market model

 To describe the presence of selection bias in RTB market model, we define $U_i\in \{0,1\}$ the \textit{utility} of request $i$ and $M_i \in \mathbb{M}$ the \textit{market condition} of request $i$ as the random variables with proper distribution function and some measurable space $(\mathbb{M}, \mathcal{M})$.
-The estimated utility $\bbE \util$ can be subsequently utilized to determine the optimal bid price in an optimization process.
-Given a specific user context, let $M$ represent the winning auction price. $\util$ is observable only when our bidding price $b$ exceeds $M$, meaning we win the auction.
-Thus, a sample is chosen when $M<b$.
-An estimator derived from the source set is given by $p := \bbE_{\text{win}}(\util) = P(\util =1|M<b)$.
-If we denote $\pi := \bbE_{\text{total}} \util $ to be the true probability in the target domain, the following relationships hold:
+The estimated utility given a specific user context for the request $\bbE (\util_i | X_i)$ can be subsequently utilized to determine the optimal bid price in an optimization process.
+When $M_i$ denotes the winning auction price, $\util_i$ is observable only when our bidding price $b$ exceeds $M_i$, meaning that we win the auction.
+Thus, a sample is chosen when $M_i<b$.
+An estimator derived from the source set is given by $p_i := \bbE_{\text{win}}(\util_i | X_i) = P(\util_i =1| X_i, M_i<b)$.
+If we denote $\pi_i := \bbE_{\text{total}} (\util_i | X_i ) $ to be the true probability in the target domain, the following relationship holds,

-Here, $F_1, F_0$ are conditional cdf of $M$ when $U=1$ and $U=0$, respectively. $F(b) =(1-\pi) F_0(b) + \pi F_1(b)$ signifies the marginal cdf of $M$.
-As \eqref{eq:conditional_p} indicates, $p$ converges to $\pi$ as $b \to \infty$.
+where $F_{i,1}, F_{i,0}$ are conditional c.d.f.s of $M_i$ given $X_i$ and $U_i=1$ or $U_i=0$, respectively, and $F_i(b) =(1-\pi_i) F_{i,0}(b) + \pi_i F_{i,1}(b)$ is the conditional c.d.f.\ of $M_i$ given $X_i$.
+As \eqref{eq:conditional_p} indicates, $p_i$ converges to $\pi_i$ as $b \to \infty$.
 This means that there will be no bias if we win all bids.
-For any bid price $b$, the $p$ equals $\pi$ when $F_1(b) = F_0(b)$.
-This suggests that if the market condition is independent of the utility, the selection bias disappears.
-In conclusion, distribution shifts, including covariate shifts, are intrinsically present in the process of model training.
-Yet, the existence of a dependency between market price and utility could exacerbate these shifts, adding a layer of selection bias that further distorts the distribution.
-In sum, when observing performance variations due to changes in budget levels, it's crucial to consider and address these distribution shifts.
+For any bid price $b$, $p_i$ equals $\pi_i$ when $F_{i,1}(b) = F_{i,0}(b)$.
+In conclusion, the dependence between market condition and utility can introduce selection bias, further increasing the gap between the observed distribution and the target population distribution.
+This underscores the need for appropriate handling of such shifts, not only when predicting population distributions but also when assessing model performance in dynamic environments, such as changes in the total bidding budget or other real-time fluctuations.